 5. Enjoy Your Lunch Break.

-A working-lunch is fine every now and then, but to make it a habit isn’t doing too much for your teacher self-care.
+A working lunch is fine every now and then, but making it a habit isn’t doing too much for your self-care.

 Done consistently, exercise does wonders not only for our physical form but for our minds.

 Do you believe healthy food is medicine for the body and soul?